jingxixu/rrt/README.md

 We will test your code with the command `python demo.py`.

 ### Part 2 - Bidirectional RRT (50%)
-In this part, you should implement the bidirectional RRT algorithm to plan a collision-free motion to reach the target configuration (specified in the `demo.py`).
+In this part, you should implement the bidirectional RRT (BiRRT) algorithm to plan a collision-free motion to reach the target configuration (specified in the `demo.py`).
 See a video demo for this part [here](https://youtu.be/4nFmFcLg5RQ).

 - Build the tree and visualization (30%).
 You should use different colors for different trees.
 - Find and visualize the solution path (10%).